Varunda/topt-core/README.md

-TOPT-core
+T1DE Op Tracker Core
 ####

-Core functionality of TOPT necessary to run the tracker
+Core functionality of TOPT necessary to run the tracker.
+See Wiki for more info